anberino/RPGSIMPLE/Simple.md

 *Customization note: there will be a whole section about different ways to create and assign AAs to players in the end of chapter 6.*

+*Customization note: AAs are meant to encompass all kinds of different abilities a character can have.
+However, if you feel like one of those two have little importance for the world you are designing, you may choose to eliminate one of them, such as having only Abilities or only Advantages.
+You can also make one of them contain the other, etc.*

 If these concepts are unclear to you, check out **Chapter 5** for some examples.

 ### 6) Growth and Experience